Twiconoclast/MouseOnAMission/README.md

 ### Architecture and Technologies

-This game uses Javascript, HTML, and CSS.
+This game uses JavaScript, HTML, and CSS.
 Images were either made using GIMP, downloaded from opengameart.org, or both.
 No installation is necessary.